raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Resource Types and Traits Effect on Collections

-All the collections or sequences which fall under effect of applying traits and resource types are merged.
-Consider an example of query parameter which has its enum values defined in both resource and trait:
+All collections or sequences that are affected by applied traits and resource types are merged.
+This example defines the enum values of a query parameter in both the trait and resource:

 ```yaml
 #%RAML 1.0